For all the power and versatility that digital devices provide, there's nothing like sitting down with a good book.

 9. The Anatomy of Colour

 Colour is an integral part of design, but knowing how to use it isn’t just about learning the colour wheel: it’s also about understanding its deep historical roots and how we use colour as a society in practice.
-Thus every designer needs to read this comprehensive and detailed book, focusing on the use of colour in decoration over a 300-year period.
+Thus every designer needs to read this comprehensive and detailed book, focusing on the use of colour in decoration over 300 years.

 Drawing on a specialist archive, historian Patrick Baty traces the evolution of pigments and paint colours, together with colour systems and standards, and examines their impact on the colour palettes used in interiors from 1650 to 1960.
 In doing so, he highlights the distinctive colour trends and styles of painting particular to each period, which is put in context through in-depth analysis of the history of colour and the development and use of paint colours in interior design.